Ddystopia/abakus/README.md

     (<(R, Z) as Inc>::Output, S<S<Z>>): Inc, // Inc R2
     (<(<(R, Z) as Inc>::Output, S<S<Z>>) as Inc>::Output, S<Z>): Dec, // Dec R1
 {
-    // Computation is happening in the `where` clause, here we are just reading type Output = <(<(<(R, Z) as Inc>::Output, S<S<Z>>) as Inc>::Output, S<Z>) as Dec>::Output;
+    // Computation is happening at the `where` clause, here we are just reading type Output = <(<(<(R, Z) as Inc>::Output, S<S<Z>>) as Inc>::Output, S<Z>) as Dec>::Output;
 }

-// Passing Registers, number of register to cycle on and body of the loop to
+// Passing Registers, number of register to cycle on and the body of the loop to
-// the Cycle, and taking new registers from output.
+// the `Cycle`, and taking new registers from output.
 //
 // We could've been pasted this statement inside another loops body, so we
-// could create nested loops.
-type M3 = <(M2, S<Z>, M3Body) as Cycle>::Output;
+// are able to create nested loops. type M3 = <(M2, S<Z>, M3Body) as Cycle>::Output;

 type Computation = M3;